"It sounds like Johnathan has written a soundtrack to a sequel film for 'That Thing You Do,' if there ever were to be one."

 Following the success of his debut singles, Jonathan’s first album, “Straighten Up” was released in September 2019.
 Produced by Wyatt Funderburk in Nashville, TN, it features guest appearances by Sandy Gennaro (The Monkees, Joan Jett, Cyndi Lauper), Jeff Alan Ross (Badfinger, Peter Asher,) Bill Cinque (Neil Diamond,) and Rob Shanahan (Ringo Starr’s photographer.)
 John M. Borack, contributing editor for Goldmine Magazine wrote: “‘Straighten Up’ finds the 23-year-old pop wunderkind successfully melding Beatle-esque melodies with wistful lead vocals that are often reminiscent of Fountains of Wayne’s Chris Collingwood.
 Pushkar has fashioned one of 2019’s finest, pure records.”

 Upon hearing his songs, listeners often cite the film "That Thing You Do!" as a musical reference point.
 That should come as no surprise; Pushkar's deepest influences and passions lie in researching, preserving, and spreading knowledge about the pop music of times gone by.

-Geoff Britton, drummer for Paul McCartney and Wings, stated “I love this album.
-It’s my kind of music.
+Geoff Britton, drummer for Paul McCartney and Wings, stated “I love this album "Straighten Up") - It’s my kind of music.
 It captures a retro pop feel with today’s sound...
 I wish I had played drums on it!”

 When he's not writing songs, Pushkar collects Rickenbacker guitars (an obsession,) vinyl records, works as a social media marketer, and manages his LEGO-themed persona online, MiniSuperHeroesToday.